-How to Change the Aperture on the Nikon D3500 in Aperture-Priority Mode
+How to Change the Aperture on Nikon D3500 in Aperture-Priority Mode

 If you’re shooting in Aperture-Priority (A) mode, the dial to change the aperture on the Nikon D3500 is at the top of the back of the camera, on the right side as you’re shooting.
 Its placement is the same as on the D3400, although the dial’s design has been modified somewhat.

-Rotating it counter-clockwise will increase the aperture number.
+Rotate the command dial counter-clockwise to increase the aperture setting (ie. a larger number=smaller aperture).
 That corresponds to making the size of the opening smaller to let less light in.

 If you’re shooting with Auto ISO turned on, both the ISO and shutter speed will automatically adjust to compensate.

-How to Change the Aperture on the Nikon D3500 in Manual Mode
+How to Change the Aperture on Nikon D3500 in Manual Mode

 The method to change the aperture in Manual mode is slightly different.
 If you try only turning the dial, as you would in A mode, you’ll find that it adjusts the shutter speed.
 But you use that same dial while holding down the +/- button on top at the same time.
 It’s the button next to the shutter button.
 If you look closely next to it, you’ll see a little icon that looks like the aperture blades of a lens.